Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 pedal removal tools

-These are all the tools you will need, which every cyclist should have in their bike tool kit:
+These are all the tools you will need, which every cyclist should have in their bike tool kit.
+You can find all of these online or in your local bike shop.

-• Standard 15mm wrench or bike pedal wrench (primarily for flat pedals)
+• Standard 15mm wrench or bike pedal wrench (pedal spanner), primarily for flat pedals

-• 8mm or 6mm hex key (primarily for clipless pedals)
+• 8mm or 6 mm hex key (Allen wrench), primarily for clipless pedals

 • Grease or anti-seize